-76. The type of accommodation and conditions upon which it is occupied will be relevant in ascertaining whether any place of abode overseas is your permanent place of abode.
+- 79. The type of accommodation and conditions upon which it is occupied will be relevant in ascertaining whether any place of abode overseas is your permanent place of abode.
 While it is not necessary to live in a particular dwelling in a permanent way, the accommodation provides a relevant indication of whether your presence overseas is permanent.
-Temporary accommodation such as hotels, camp sites, barracks, dongas or accommodation arranged or owned by the employer on a non-exclusive basis may indicate the presence overseas is not permanent.

-77. Retaining your dwelling in Australia does not necessarily mean that you remain a resident.
+Staying in temporary accommodation such as hotels, campsites, barracks, dongas, a ship cabin or accommodation arranged or owned by an employer on a non-exclusive basis for the duration of your overseas stay usually indicates the presence overseas is not permanent.
+150 - 80.
+Retaining your dwelling in Australia does not necessarily mean that you remain a resident.
 It will depend on the circumstances and reasons for its retention.
-To illustrate:

-- where you retain your home but lease it out to an arm's length party, its retention will assume less significance - where you retain your home but only so your family can remain living in it while they make arrangements to join you overseas shortly, it will also assume less significance - however, where your home in Australia is kept available for your use, you do in fact return to it and the accommodation overseas is consistent with a transitory stay, the home in Australia will assume more significance in assessing the nature of your presence overseas.
+To illustrate: - where you retain your home but lease it out to an arm's length party, its retention will assume less significance - where you retain your home but only so your family can remain living in it while they make arrangements to join you overseas shortly, it will also assume less significance - however, the home in Australia will assume more significance where it is kept available for your use, you do in fact return to it and the accommodation overseas is consistent with a transitory stay.